Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Known bugs and issues

 • If you shoot multiple arrows to a mob, sometimes, they bounce back to you and damage you.
-I made a workaround for this, you can enable it in the settings of the mod.<br><br>
+I made a workaround for this, you can enable it in the settings of the mod.<br>
+• Grenades are cows (this is due to a BlockLauncher bug).<br><br>
 • If you find a bug report it in the [minecraft-forum.net thread][thread].

 ---